 "Engineering, stand by for warp drive."
 With that command, the "Star Trek" crew of the U.S.S.
 Enterprise prepared to hurl the spaceship through the cosmos at superluminal speeds.

-Warp drive is another one of those science fiction technologies, like teleportation and time travel, that have some scientific basis.
-It just hasn't been achieved yet.
-However, scientists are working on developing an interstellar spacecraft engine that is similar to the matter-antimatter engine of the Enterprise.
+Warp drive is one of those science-fiction technologies, like teleportation and time travel, that have some scientific basis.
+We just haven't achieved it yet.
+However, scientists are working on developing an interstellar spacecraft engine that is similar to the antimatter engine of the Enterprise.

 No engine is likely to generate superluminal speeds; the laws of physics prevent us from doing that, but we will be able to go many times faster than our current propulsion methods allow.
 A matter-antimatter engine will take us far beyond our solar system and let us reach nearby stars in a fraction of the time it would take a spacecraft propelled by a liquid-hydrogen engine, like the one used in space shuttles.